ptstream/QtUPnP/README.md

     Wemo Wi-Fi Smart Light Switch F7C030fc.
 (1)
 	Wemo Switch Smart Plug F7C027fc.
 (1)

-  (1) Tested by users.
+  (1) Tested by users and contributors.
 Many thanks for your contribution and your help.

 If you have some free time to test or use AIVCtrl and chupnp, please use the issues tab for your remarks, malfunctions and also to report if your servers, renderers and other devices are working or not working properly.